nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Monday 8-May-2023

+Worked on some presentation materials for a volunteer meeting on Wednesday night.
+It's always a time sink _but_ it forces me to organize my thoughts, and generate plans for the future of the organization, and for myself.

+Worked through some reading and research on Java Streams API and functional interfaces.

+Researched a potential employer (they don't appear to be hiring).
+Web-design consultancy in Seattle.
+Very small team, supports websites of at least one local event in my area.
+Turns out they use Wordpress site development, so my interest has waned somewhat.
+They have a good sales pitch describing who they are, what they do, and why.
+It was inspiring.

 ## Sunday 7-May-2023

 Worked on LingoBingo quite a bit, getting the code ready for cloud-hosted deployments.
 This is much more tricky than I anticipated: